datacommonsorg/docsite/custom_dc/build_image.md

    ```
    git pull origin customdc_stable
    ```
-   Note that`origin` here refers to the source `datacommonsorg/website` repo.
+   Note that g`origin` here refers to the source `datacommonsorg/website` repo.
 You may be using another remote name to point to that repo.

    You should see output like the following:
    ```